arthurtyukayev/handy-esp32/OpenCode.md

 - Use proper error handling with ESP32 log levels (CORE_DEBUG_LEVEL)
 - Follow C++ best practices: avoid global variables, use references over pointers
 - Comments should explain "why" not "what" the code does
-- For new features, create corresponding tests in the test/ directory